-We were greeted with a warm welcome by our host and guided to our rooms which were modern, comfortable and clean.
-The teen had decided to grace us with her presence on this trip, and as the room prices were so reasonable she got one all to herself, so we didn’t have to squeeze into a family room like The Broons on a weekend break at the But n Ben would make it a more enjoyable stay for all.
+Our host greeted us warmly on arrival, and showed us to our rooms.
+The teen had decided to grace us with her presence on this trip, and as the room prices were so reasonable she got one all to herself.
+Not having to squeeze into a family room like The Broons at the But n Ben would make it a more enjoyable stay for all.

-The town was deserted as we wandered down to the harbour for dinner.
+The town was deserted as we wandered down towards the harbour for dinner.
 We’d been recommended a couple of dog friendly places to eat and decided to try The Crown Hotel.
-Once inside we soon realised why the town was so quiet – everyone was at The Crown.
+Once inside we soon realised why the town was so quiet – everyone was at The Crown Hotel.
 It was packed to the rafters with dugs and humans.
 Casper settled under our table and gazed adoringly at a pair of Springer Spaniels who’d caught his eye.

 I was expecting standard pub fare but I was wrong, the food was excellent.
 We really enjoyed our meals, including the fussy teen who rarely finishes a dish.
 It was high-end pub grub, and there was an extensive selection of seafood on the menu too.
 Good seafood is never hard to find in Scottish harbour towns.

-Next morning we were up early, and out exploring with the Wee White Dug.
-The Teen slumbered on being incapable of functioning on anything less than 20 hours of sleep a day.
-It was a beautiful morning with a bright blue sky.
+The Teen slumbered on, as she’s incapable of functioning on anything less than 20 hours of sleep a night.
+Her loss, as it was a beautiful morning with a bright blue sky.

 It was a lovely, short walk.
 We didn’t meet another soul either, which was an added bonus.